1mmortalon3/iorp-helix-gmod/README.md

 Custom Garry's Mod Helix schema and Imperial Order addons.
 Schema author: **1mmortalon3**.

-This source package was prepared from the supplied September 9, 2026 server archive.
+This github repository was prepared from a supplied September 9, 2026 server archive.
 The gamemode folder remains `starwarsrp`; its displayed title remains Imperial Order.
 It contains the supplied patched Helix framework, including its character-column and player-table database recovery code.

 ## Contents